-This section of CSC 120 is meant for students who
+This course is meant for students who

 - Do not already have a firm knowledge of introductory programming (who might be totally ignorant of programming, or who might have some slight programming experience). - Are interested in working in statistics, or in a field that uses statistics extensively.
-Students with other interests might be better off in the other section of CSC 120 (which uses Python), or in CSC 108.
+Students with other interests might be better off in CSC 120 or in CSC 108.